Struggling with financial circumstances beyond your control? Reach out: You might qualify for hardship relief.

 If you’re struggling with financial circumstances beyond your control, it’s important to reach out to a Mission Lane service agent as soon as possible so they can assist you in navigating your options.
 Call Mission Lane (855) 570-3732 to speak with a customer service agent, or contact us through the website or app.

-In addition, Mission Lane cardholders seeking hardship relief must:
+*Please note, Mission Lane cardholders seeking hardship relief must not be in bankruptcy.

 Whether or not you qualify for hardship relief, you can ask a Mission Lane customer service representative to connect you with SpringFour, a free national service that helps you find trusted nonprofit and government resources in your area.
 These resources may include financial or other types of assistance, such as rent relief, food assistance, or prescription medication help.
 Based on your zip code, a list of organizations along with their contact information and website will be provided so you can reach out and see if you qualify for assistance.